nabird27/nabird27.github.io/index.md

 * Organized campaign meetings with voters in Williamson County, Texas.

 __Staff, Parkland Meadows Retirement Home__, Austin TX, 4/2022 - 7/2022
-* Demonstrated active listening by giving residents my full attention during conversations and responding thoughtfully and compassionately to their questions and concerns, fostering a sense of connection and respect.
+* Listened to residents with full attention, and responded thoughtfully and compassionately to their questions and concerns, fostering a sense of connection and respect.
 * Prepared dining hall for meal service, and cleaned up after.
 Helped residents with meal orders and other needs they might have during meal time.

 _Extracurricular_